 Mission & Accreditation

-The School of Information (iSchool) at Kent State University offers two master’s degree programs: the Master of Library and Information Science (M.L.I.S.) programs in Library and Information Science and School Library Media K-12, and three Master of Science (M.S.) in Information Architecture and Knowledge Management (IAKM), with concentrations in health informatics, knowledge management and user experience design.
+The School of Information (iSchool) at Kent State University offers four master’s degree programs: one Master of Library and Information Science (M.L.I.S.) programs in Library and Information Science and School Library Media K-12, and three Master of Science (M.S.) programs in Health Informatics, Knowledge Management and User Experience Design.

 Assessment — the systematic collection, review and use of this information — is an integral part of the M.L.I.S. program.
 In an effort to make this information publicly available and to comply with the ALA Office on Accreditation requirements, this page provides information on program goals, student learning outcomes and assessment.

 Mission & Strategic Principles